Patriot (company)

-Patriot (Russian: ЧВК «Патриот») is a Russian Private Military and Security Company (PMSC), which is in direct competition with Yevgeny Prigozhin's Wagner Group and deployed by Russia in the Russian invasion of Ukraine.
+Patriot (Russian: ЧВК «Патриот») is a Russian private military and security company (PMSC), which has been deployed by Russia in the Russian invasion of Ukraine and has also conducted operations in Africa.

 Organisation

-Patriot operates in close cooperation with the Russian Ministry of Defence and the Military Intelligence Service (GRU).
-Russian Defence Minister Sergei Shoigu is believed to have strong influence over the company.
+Patriot operates under the command of Russian Ministry of Defence (MoD) and the Military Intelligence Service (GRU).
+Former Russian Defence Minister Sergei Shoigu is believed to have strong influence over the company.

 Unlike the Wagner Group, Patriot focuses more on experienced soldiers with combat experience when recruiting.
-The mercenaries are also better equipped and trained.
+The mercenaries are also better equipped and trained compared to Wagner's soldiers.
 According to media reports, Patriot's members receive a monthly salary of 6,300 to 15,800 US dollars.